msgphp/symfony-demo-app/README.md

 ⚠️ Never commit secret values in `.env.dist` for non-dev concerns

-### `devops/docker/`

-The `docker/` directory holds all infrastructural services, each containing a `Dockerfile` at least.
-Its concern is to setup an initial environment, required for the application to run.

-ℹ️ A `Dockerfile` can obtain the targeted staging environment from a build argument (i.e. `ARG staging_env`)

-👍 Consider a single service per concept a best practice, use [Docker multi-stage builds] for sub-concepts

 ### `devops/environment/`

 The `environment/` directory holds all the application its staging environments, each containing a `docker-compose.yaml`